sergejsha/featured/README.md

 # Featured
-splits your activity or fragment code into truly decoupled, testable and maintainable features.
+helps you to split activity or fragment code into truly decoupled, testable and maintainable features.

 Features are hosted by a `FeatureHost` which resides in an activity or a fragment.
 Features communicate to each other through the feature host by means of events as shown in the picture below.